cturner0206/Project_2_Reseller_Performance_Report/README.md

 - Product category performance

 ## Creating the Report

-Steps in creating the report:
+### Steps in Creating the Report:

+### 1. **Import SQL Queries:**
-1. Imported the SQL queries into PowerBI to create the fact and dim tables.
+   Imported the SQL queries into Power BI to create the fact and dimension tables.

+### 2. **Create Dim Date Table:**
-2. Created a Dim Date table to allow for date filtering, as well as a calculated column to determine if a date is one year in the past for when filtering for PYTD later down the line.
+   Created a Dim Date table to enable date filtering.
+Created a calculated column to identify dates that are one year in the past for future PYTD analysis.

+### 3. **Connect Tables in Model View:**
-3. Connected the different tables in the model view (STAR schema).
+   Established connections between different tables in the model view, using a STAR schema design.
 <p align="center">
 <img src="https://github.com/user-attachments/assets/a6ac4352-e5a0-43c9-96cc-85142f32f8c5" alt="model" width="600" />
 </p>

+### 4. **Create Measures:**
-4. Created most of the measures (did the dynamic title measures after the visuals had been created).
-The different types of measures included YTD, PYTD, YTD vs PYTD, and switch measures.
+   Developed most of the measures (dynamic title measures were created after the visuals).
+The types of measures included:
+   - Year-to-Date (YTD)
+   - Prior Year-to-Date (PYTD)
+   - YTD vs. PYTD
+   - Switch measures
 <p align="center">
 <img src="https://github.com/user-attachments/assets/b24730e4-31a5-48fc-85c0-59f12a6d4d07" alt="measures" width="200" />
 </p>